 One of the first techniques that come to mind, related to additive manufacturing is 3D printing.
 It has become popular since 3D printers are relatively inexpensive and readily available to the public.

 Other additive manufacturing techniques include fused deposition modeling (FDM), stereolithography (SLA), direct metal deposition (DMD), and selective laser sintering (SLS).

 Casting is often used to produce metal components.
 It is similar to injection molding in that molten material is poured into a form.

 Stamping uses extreme pressure to form components.
 It is an efficient process and can be used for high-volume production runs.

-Injection molding is a commonly used manufacturing technique that produces precision formed components.
+Injection molding is a commonly used manufacturing technique that produces precision-formed components.
 The process involves injecting molten material into a form, then letting it cool and harden into the desired shape.
-It is an effective technique for mass producing components from easily melted materials like plastics.
+It is an effective technique for mass-producing components from easily melted materials like plastics.

 VPI's engineers carefully select the materials used both for the product and for the mold.
 A mold's composition varies based on the number of components that will be produced using it, the material that will be injected into it, and your budget.
-More durable molds tend to be more expensive, but they are not always necessary if only a few components needed.
+More durable molds tend to be more expensive, but they are not always necessary if only a few components are needed.

 How do I pick the right material for my product?

 Selecting the right materials to use for your project can be difficult.
 Today's technology offers manufacturers an almost unlimited number of materials.